19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 [4/2001]

-(2) The Chief Executive or an authorised officer may, if he has reasonable cause to believe that an offence under section 3(1) has been committed in respect of an advertisement relating to smoking —
+(2) The Chief Executive or an authorised officer may, if he has reasonable cause to believe that an offence under section 3(1) has been committed in respect of an advertisement relating to any tobacco product —

 (a) require the person reasonably suspected of committing the offence to remove the advertisement from the view of members of the public; and